vmware-tanzu/community-edition/docs/site/content/docs/assets/capd-clusters.md

 This behavior will eventually be addressed in [https://github.com/vmware-tanzu/community-edition/issues/897](https://github.com/vmware-tanzu/community-edition/issues/897).

-### Local Docker Bootstrapping

-1. Ensure your Docker engine has adequate resources.
-The  minimum requirements with no other containers running are: 6 GB of RAM and 4 CPUs.
-    * **Linux**: Run ``docker system info``
-    * **Mac**: Select Preferences > Resources > Advanced
+### Before You Begin
-    Note: To optimise your Docker system and ensure a successful deployment, you may wish to complete the next two optional steps.
+ To optimise your Docker system and ensure a successful deployment, you may wish to complete the next two optional steps.

 1. (Optional): Stop all existing containers.